entropic-dev/boltzmann/docs/content/reference/03-middleware.md

     renderer.
 Object keys are tag/extention names, and the values are the extention implementations.
 -   `logger`: ; defaults to `bole('boltzmann:templates')`
--   `opts`: a [configuration object](https://mozilla.github.io/nunjucks/api.html#configure) passed to nunjunks.
+-   `opts`: a [configuration object](https://mozilla.github.io/nunjucks/api.html#configure) passed to nunjucks.
 Defaults to the single setting `noCache`, which is set to true if the app is run in development mode, to support caching in production but livereload in development.

 * * *